FnSolo/Greyboxer/README.md

+# 2D To 3D Shape Drawer
-A grid based outline drawer *on ground plane in Blender* and a *raw one in 2D Window* for Unity.
+Grid based 2D Outline Drawer *on ground plane in Blender* and a *raw one in 2D Window* for Unity.
 -

 In Blender you get a quickly extruded N-Gon (will add a toggle auto a triangulate and tris to quad later).